 British airways allows parents travelling with an infant to prebook seats, this ensured we were seated together and could pre-book the bulkhead with cot.

-Online infant passport info cannot be completed until 24 hours before the flight, but online check-in 24 hours before was simple.
+Online infant passport info cannot be completed until 24 hours before the flight, but online check-in 24 hours in advance was simple.

 Baggage…

-Paying Children are allowed the same Baggage allowance as adults, but single cases must not exceed 51lbs.
-We thought that we could get away with 2 suitcases slightly heavier and had to redistribute the weight.
+Paying children are allowed the same baggage allowance as adults, but single cases must not exceed 51lbs.
+We thought that we could get away with two suitcases slightly heavier and had to redistribute the weight.
 Infants are allowed a foldable pram and nappy bag.

 Cot and seats…